wp-plugins/social-media-feather/readme.txt

 to this:
 `http://twitter.com/share?url=%%url%%&text=%%title%%`

+= How do I only show sharing buttons in my sidebar, rather than under each post? =

+Go to Settings -> Social Media and under "Automatic Display" uncheck "Display Sharing Buttons" as well as "Display Follow Buttons".
+Then go under Appearance -> Widgets and add the "Social Media Feather: Sharing" widget to your sidebar.

+= How do I only show follow buttons in my sidebar, rather than under each post? =

+Go to Settings -> Social Media and under "Automatic Display" uncheck "Display Sharing Buttons" as well as "Display Follow Buttons".
+Then go under Appearance -> Widgets and add the "Social Media Feather: Follow Us" widget to your sidebar.

 == Screenshots ==

 1. An example of how the sharing or following buttons appear in the front-end at 64 pixel resolution